-The women of Vudoo share their experience working in one of Australia’s most innovative tech start-ups, and discuss what the tech world can do to help women thrive in a traditionally male-dominated industry.
+To mark International Women’s Day, the women of Vudoo share their experience working in one of Australia’s most innovative tech start-ups, and discuss what the tech world can do to help women thrive in a traditionally male-dominated industry.

 What do you think is the best part of being a woman in a tech start-up?

 Trisha Zileski: “One of the most important aspects for me is being able to challenge the norm that exists in the tech space.
 Women bring unique ideas and viewpoints to the table.
 By having a broader presence, we can encourage young females who are interested in pursuing a career in tech to follow their dreams.”

 Keira Lewis: “I have always worked in male-dominated industries; media, telecommunications, and now tech.
 I never really focused on Male vs Female in any of the roles I have worked in, however, I have enjoyed the opportunity to bring a fresh perspective towards projects and situations.
 It is very important to us here at Vudoo to ensure we offer an equal experience for everyone and give everyone the opportunity to make our own impact on the company.”

 Did you always know that you wanted to work in the tech space?

 Aleksandra Harsic: “While I always had a side interest in tech, I had never seriously considered it as a career.
 I had always thought of a career in tech as working in very dry, mundane day-to-day roles.
 Yet when I accidentally fell into working in the industry, I couldn’t believe how far that was from the truth.
 Now, I think I probably have the most interesting and exciting job out of anyone that I know.”